pablo14/data-science-live-book/exploratory_data_analysis/correlation.md

 These methods are applicable in **feature engineering** as a method which does not rely on a predictive model to rank most important variables.
 Also applicable to cluster time series.

-Next recommended chapter: Selecting best variables.
+Next recommended chapter: <a href="http://livebook.datascienceheroes.com/selecting_best_variables/introduction.html" target="blank">Selecting best variables.</a>

 <br>